dougluce/sqsmonitor/README.md

     npm link

-You'll need either a working ~/.s3cmd configuration or a ~/.sqsmonitor JSON config file, which looks like this:
+You'll want a ~/.sqsmonitor JSON config file, which looks like this:

 ```json
 {